Safer injecting for steroid users

 After your cycle

-Your natural testosterone production usually stops a few weeks into a cycle.
+Your natural hormone production usually stops a few weeks into a cycle.

-Some people take post-cycle therapy (PCT) drugs to help kickstart their natural testosterone again.
-But this isn’t always needed – your testosterone levels should gradually recover on their own.
+Some people take post-cycle therapy (PCT) drugs to help kickstart their natural hormones again.
+These drugs can have side effects and they aren’t always needed – your hormone levels should gradually recover on their own.

-In some cases, testosterone levels don’t return to normal.
-If you have signs of steroid crash that aren’t improving, such as lack of sex drive, difficulty getting an erection or enlarged breasts, see your GP.
+In some cases, hormone levels don’t return to normal.
+If you have signs of steroid crash that aren’t improving, such as lack of sex drive or difficulty getting an erection, get some medical advice.